 4. A committee meeting quorum shall consist of three committee members.

-6. Membership of the club is open to all, regardless of age, gender, race, creed or sexual orientation.
+6. Membership of the club is open to all adults 18 years old or over, regardless of gender, race, creed or sexual orientation.
 However, the club shall have the right to refuse membership or terminate the membership of any member bringing, or likely to bring, the club into disrepute.

 7. The committee shall be elected each year at the AGM and all committee members shall be fully paid up members of the club.
 The current committee shall stand down each year and its members shall be considered for re-election only if they have been formally proposed and seconded by club members.
 Preferably no committee member shall serve continuously in the same post for more than five years.